skrey/yellow-extensions/source/help/README.md

 ## How to use the help

 The help is available on your website as `http://website/help/`.
 The help gives you more information about how to create small web pages, blogs and wikis.
 The help is currently available in English and German.
+It's recommended to also install the [toc extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/toc).

+## How to translate the help

+You can translate the help into your own language.
+All help pages are in the help folder inside your `content` folder.
 Let us know if you made a new translation.
-It's recommended to also install the [toc extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/toc).

 ## Installation